 - Gamification – A little friendly competition goes a long way!
 Have attendees compete to earn badges for uploading photos, answering surveys or live polls, checking in to a certain number of sessions, sending a private message to another attendee, editing their own attendee profile, starting a discussion topic, “like” posts or photos, checking in to an in-app sponsor profile…the possibilities are virtually endless.
 There’s a Leaderboard button in the Touchpoint app so that attendees can check in regularly and see who is in the lead. *This could be combined with a virtual raffle drawing (i.e., each badge earned equals one more raffle ticket).

 - Discussion boards – Set up discussion board topics in advance, or encourage attendees to start their own based on topics that come up before, during and after your event.
+This is a fantastic option for encouraging attendees to share content and chat in real time about sessions.

 - Networking or Activity-Based Feeds – Create a separate Activity Feed button for attendees to share info on common interests.
 For example, attendees can submit their own cocktail/mocktail recipe by posting a photo of the finished product, with recipe in the photo description.
 Attendees can “vote” by “liking” the photo of the best recipe.